mkyleUD/Caviness-HPC-Intro/_episodes/07-resourses.md

 Even with outputting this information to `less` this is still pretty difficult to read.
 To make it easier we can format out the output.
-To do this will first use the `--helpformat` option to see the field we can format the output to.
+To do this will first use the `--helpformat` option to see the fields we can format the output to.
 Then we will use the `--format` option with a comma separated list of the fields we would like to see.

 ```